grafana/k6-docs/docs/sources/v0.50.x/set-up/set-up-distributed-k6/install-k6-operator.md

 ## Deploy with custom namespace

-By default, the k6-operator watches `TestRun` and `PriavteLoadZone` custom resources in all namespaces.
+By default, the k6-operator watches `TestRun` and `PrivateLoadZone` custom resources in all namespaces.
 You can also configure the k6-operator to watch a specific namespace by setting the `WATCH_NAMESPACE` environment variable for the operator's deployment:

 ```yaml
 apiVersion: apps/v1